Alcudia, Majorca, Balearic Islands

 (°C) Avg.
 High Temp

 Most visitors come for Tenerife's fabulous beaches and resorts, but Tenerife, a UNESCO biosphere reserve, has much more to offer.
 Its biggest attraction is Spain's largest peak, Mount Teide is a 3,718-metre active volcano which is the focal point of a huge national park.
-A cable car sways up to the summit in just ten minutes, offering spectacular panoramic views over all of Tenerife.
+A cable car sways up to the summit of Teide in just ten minutes, offering spectacular panoramic views over all of Tenerife.

 As you'd expect from a popular international holiday destination, Tenerife offers every imaginable cuisine at prices to suit all budgets, and you'll be spoilt for choice when it comes to eating out.
 Many of the resorts boast a range of fantastic restaurants, with the capital Santa Cruz at the heart.
 Don't miss the chance to sample the island's unique Canarian cuisine, which has been influenced by Spain, Africa and the Caribbean over the centuries.